WoW: Have we gotten fat and lazy?

 The birth of WoW

 It’s 2005 and winter hasn’t left us yet – so it’s the perfect time to invest every single minute into a completely new experience.
 The term MMORPG is not yet on everyone’s lips, and most younger gamers have heard of role-playing games where you can roam the world with your friends, but they haven’t tried it yet.
-But magazines are reporting a historic turning point in the gaming industry.
+But magazines are reporting a historic turning point in the industry.
 And so it was.
 Millions of people pitched in and immersed themselves in a parallel world.
 Every single quest was magical and every text was read.
 Even just roaming the world to find cave entrances, underground systems, or new dungeons was fun.
 It didn’t take long for the first players to reach level 40+.
 That’s a special moment.
 You got your first mount, got to wear a plate as a warrior, and heard rumors about a magical place called “Crossroads” for the first time.

 The first encounters of the factions in WoW